bakarhs/tech201_oop/oop_four_pillars/README.md

 cat = Animal()
 cat.breath()
 ```
-This code creates an Animal class and then creates an instance of the class called cat.
-The Animal class has four methods: breath, eat, procreate, and move.
-The code then calls the breath method on the cat instance, which will print out the string `One breath in one breath out`.
+This code creates an `Anima`l class and then creates an instance of the class called cat.
+The `Animal` class has four methods: `breath`, `eat`, `procreate`, and `move`.
+The code then calls the `breath` method on the cat instance, which will print out the string `One breath in one breath out`.
 Therefore, this code creates an Animal class and then calls the breath method on the cat instance, which will print out a string.

 # Inheritance
 ```python